dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 </div>

-The analysis revealed 55 entries where the **`SalesDollars`** field is zero or null.
-Since `SalesDollars` is derived from `SalesPrice` multiplied by `SalesQuantity`, a zero `SalesDollars` value means that the **`SalesPrice`** for these transactions is effectively zero as well.
-This warrants further investigation.
+This identified 55 sales records with zero or missing sales amounts, indicating that the sales price was recorded as zero for these transactions.

 #### ➡️ Next steps:
-To determine if these zero values are problematic, we need to:
+To determine if these zero-value entries are valid, further actions include:
-- **Understand the business context:** Consult relevant teams (purchasing, sales, accounting, inventory) to confirm if zero-value transactions are expected and why.
+- Consulting business teams to confirm if such transactions are expected under specific contexts (e.g., promotions).
-- **Analyze items and vendors:** Look for patterns tied to specific products or suppliers.
+- Analyzing patterns by product or vendor to identify systematic issues.
-- **Review promotions and pricing strategies:** Check for campaigns like "buy one, get one free" that may explain the values.
+- Reviewing pricing and promotional strategies that may explain zero-dollar transactions.
-- **Examine data entry and system integration:** Investigate potential input errors or issues during data transfers.
+- Investigating potential data entry or system integration errors.

 ### b.
 Percentage of Zero or Null in the dataset
-To assess the cleanliness of the financial data, I calculated the percentage of zero or null values in the `Dollars` column of the `PurchasesDec` table, and the `SalesDollars` column of the `SalesDec` table.
+The percentage of zero or null monetary values in the datasets was calculated to evaluate overall data quality:

 ```sql
 SELECT